Orbital Optimization and Neural-Network-Assisted Configuration Interaction Calculations of Rydberg States: Supporting Information

 \section{Supporting Information}

 The convergence of the energy of the ground and excited states as well as the excitation energy as a function of the number of Slater determinants and the number of molecular orbitals included in the NNCI calculations is illustrated in the Supporting Information.
+A graph showing the weights of the $3s$ from HOMO-1 and $3p_x$ configurations for the NNCI many-body $3s$ from HOMO-1 and $3p_x$ states as a function of the number of molecular orbitals is also shown in the Supporting Information.